ka8725/ka8725.github.com/_posts/2014-01-30-change-data-in-migrations-like-a-boss.md

 end
 {% endhighlight %}

-The test will fail you have some unexpected changes in the code and you will be informed that your migration is not actual immediately.
-Currently the gem works with Ruby >= 2.0 and Rails >= 4.0.0.rc1.
+The test will fail on some unexpected changes in the code related to `User` model and you will be immediately informed that the migration is not actual anymore on your CI (you have one set up, right?).

 # Conclusion

-The only solution to keep your migrations up to date with any code which lives there is to write tests for them.
+The only solution to keep your migrations up to date with any code lives there is to write tests for them.
 But if you write the migration data code and code to change database schema simultaneously in `up`, `down` or `change` methods you won't able to write tests for these migrations.
-Change database schema in tests is not good idea, isn't it?
+Changing database schema in tests is not a good idea, isn't it?
 So if you have these problems this gem is what you are looking for.

 # Update 06/11/2015:

-Over time you will notice that it's rather hard to maintain your old migrations.
-Especially it's true when the code is changing a lot.
+Over time you may notice that it's rather hard to maintain old migrations.
+Especially, it's true when the code is changing a lot.
 At this point the best solution that I know is to just remove all the old migrations.
 After the removal we have to just insert current database structure into the last migration.
 This way we will have clean migrations history and it will be possible to run them on a new database.

-In order to perform the **migrations squashing** I added a rake task into [https://github.com/ka8725/migration_data#clean-old-migration](https://github.com/ka8725/migration_data) today.
-The task's name is `db:migrate:squash`.
-And finally don't forget to remove tests for the migrations if you have them after the task execution.
-Enjoy it!
+To perform the **migrations squash** I've added a rake task into [the gem](https://github.com/ka8725/migration_data#clean-old-migration) today.
+The task name is `db:migrate:squash`.
+And finally, don't forget to remove the migrations tests.
+Enjoy!

 One note for the rake task.
-You have to make sure that all team members and deployment servers have already run all current migrations before the **squashing**.
-Otherwise they can have collisions.
+You have to make sure all team members and deployment servers have already run all current migrations before the **squashing**.
+Otherwise, they can have collisions.
 This process can be automated later.

 # Update 08/12/2015